-Kestrel is an underground coal mine Australia.
+Kestrel is an underground coal mine located in the Bowen Basin, Queensland, Australia.
 It is operated by EMR Capital and PT Adaro Energy ('EMR' and 'Adaro').
-The Group owns 50% of certain substratum lands which, under Queensland the Kestrel mine.
+The Group owns 50% of certain substratum lands which, under Queensland law, entitle it to coal royalty receipts from the Kestrel mine.

-The royalty rate to which the Group is entitled is prescribed by the Queensland regulations currently stipulate that the basis of calculation is a six-tiered fixed percentage of the invoiced value of the coal based on the average realised coal price per tonne in the period, as follows: 7% of the value up to and including A\$100; 12.5% of the value over A\$100 and up to and including A\$150; 15% of the value over A\$150 and up to and including A\$175; 20% of the value over A\$175 and up to and including A\$225; 30% of the value over A\$225 and up to and including A\$300; and 40% thereafter.
+The royalty rate to which the Group is entitled is prescribed by the Queensland Mineral Resources Regulations.
+These regulations currently stipulate that the basis of calculation is a six-tiered fixed percentage of the invoiced value of the coal based on the average realised coal price per tonne in the period, as follows: 7% of the value up to and including A\$100; 12.5% of the value over A\$100 and up to and including A\$150; 15% of the value over A\$150 and up to and including A\$175; 20% of the value over A\$175 and up to and including A\$225; 30% of the value over A\$225 and up to and including A\$300; and 40% thereafter.